mergeandvary/mergeandvary.github.io/_posts/2016-04-07-Jekyll-on-NeCTAR.markdown

 I need to add a YAML front matter header
 {% highlight bash %}
-\---
+---
 layout: post
 title:  "Jekyll NeCTAR"
 description: "Jekyll doesn't official support windows so I'm going to setup a NeCTAR virtual machine to run Fedora so that I can SSH in and edit my blog from my windows tablet using PuTTY or MobaXTerm."
 categories: jekyll nectar ssh
-\---
+---
 {% endhighlight %}

 And then after that I add my post in plain text and use markdown to add headings etc.
 I save that.
 Run Jekyll server to build it and maybe check it out on my terrible Firefox on X over SSH method if I really.
-Then I can commit it and push back to my github:
+Then I can commit it and push back to my github.
+Also make sure you use `cd ..` to go back a directory because you need to build and commit from the base directory.
 {% highlight bash %}
+cd ..
 bundle exec jekyll build
 git commit -a -m “Jekyll nectar post” git push origin master